elcodi/docs/docs/book/roadmap.md

 * Released the 1st of January, 2016
 * Product of products (Multiproduct) will be introduced and implemented.
+* Better integration with Continuous Integration systems
+* Related products interface
 * New shop template will be added as the default one.
 * Template documentation will be added.
 * Documentation Metrics book chapter will be added.
+* Code Coverage of all components and bundles over 50%

 ### v1.2